disco-lang/disco/docs/reference/anonymous-func.rst

 Sometimes, especially when using :doc:`higher-order functions
 <higher-order>`, it is convenient to write down a :doc:`function <function>` without
 having to give it a name.
-This can be done using so-called "lambda notation".
+This can be done using a so-called "lambda expression".
 In its simplest form, this looks like

 ::